Common questions & answers for visiting the Mackerel Islands

 A. Yes, moorings are available close to shore and your cabin at $10 per night per boat – these must be booked in advance on (08) 9184 6444 or email [email protected].
 We also supply fuel for boats daily.

-Q. What time / how often do the boat transfers or tour charters leave?
+Q. What time / how often do the ferry transfers or tour boat charters leave?

-Boat transfers depart from Onslow daily to the Mackerel Islands and take approximately 45 minutes.
-Departure time from Onslow to the islands is 12:00 noon, departure times returning to Onslow are 10:00am from Thevenard Island and 10:30am from Direction Island*.
-Bookings for our boat transfers are essential.
+Ferry transfers depart from Onslow 4 times per week to the Mackerel Islands and take approximately 45 minutes.
+Departure time from Onslow to the islands is typically 12:00 noon, departure times returning to Onslow are 10:00am from Thevenard Island and 10:30am from Direction Island*.
+Bookings for our ferry transfers are essential.

-We operate 8m and 15m Leisurecats accommodating up to 15 people with experienced and knowledgeable skippers.
+We operate an 11m LeisureCat accommodating up to 10 people with experienced and knowledgeable skippers.
 Charters are seasonal so please contact us for the most up to date information or visit our fish or dive pages.

 A. For day trips: